rapidsai/clx/README.md

 python setup.py install
 ```
 ### Conda install
+You can conda install CLX on an existing RAPIDS container.
+A RAPIDS image suitable for your environment can be pulled from https://hub.docker.com/r/rapidsai/rapidsai/.
 ```
 conda install -c rapidsai-nightly -c rapidsai -c nvidia -c pytorch -c conda-forge -c defaults clx
 ```